 Paper submission is through EasyChair

-Authors should submit their paper title and abstracts by May 11 and can revise their paper up until the final submission deadline on May 18.
+Authors should submit their paper up until the submission deadline on August 28.
 Short papers are a maximum of 4 pages and long papers are a maximum of 8 pages, excluding references.
 We will discuss the possibility of publishing in a special issue journal at the workshop.